zkonduit/ezkl-docs/Tutorials/MnistClansifier/contracts.md

         -   Ensures one submission per account.
         -   Validates the proof using the Verifier.
         -   Determines the digit with the max value from the instances using feltToInt.
-            - We need to do this b/c some of the outputs of the model can be negative.
+            - We need to do this because some of the outputs of the model can be negative.
-        -   Updates the entered and clan mappings.
+        -   Updates the `entered` and `clan` mappings.
         -   Increments the count of submissions for the submitted digit.

 ```solidity